 Addiction Assessment and Referral (formerly Windsor Addiction Assessment & Outpatient Services)

-The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community based agency servicing Windsor and Essex County for individuals, age 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
+The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community-based agency servicing Windsor and Essex County for individuals, aged 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
 AAR acts as an entry point into the Ontario Ministry of Health’s treatment system.

 How To Access Our Services

 Walk-in.
 Attend our Walk-In Intake on Tuesday from 1:30 p.m. to 4:00 p.m. or Friday from 9:00 a.m. to 11:30 a.m. at 744 Ouellette Avenue.

 The walk-in clinic is first-come, first served.
 The last appointment on Tuesday is 4:00 p.m. and Friday at 11:30 a.m.
 This is a self-referral service.
 Third parties cannot refer without consent.

 - Please be substance free for 24 hours prior to coming to the walk-in clinic;